RebelGuy/chat-mate/projects/server/readme.md

 ### `POST /authenticate`
 *Current schema: 1.*

-Authenticates the provided login token.
+Authenticates the login token contained in the header.
 If successful, the login token can be used to authenticate other API requests.

-Request data (body):
-- `loginToken` (`string`): *Required.* The login token to authenticate.

 Returns data with the following properties:
 - `username` (`string`): The username associated with the login token.